dalegaspi/bu-ms-s4-tp/doc/project_documentation.md

                 Comparator.comparingInt(Process::getPriority));
 ```

-This solution is using the `comparingInt` to create the priority queue.
+This solution is using the Java 8's `comparingInt` static method to create the priority queue.

 ### Logging